Battle of Pease River: Peta Nocona

-The greatly feared Comanche war chief Peta Nocona was a son of a chief of the Quahadi band of the Comanche known as the Wanderer, or possibly wanderer as in "outcast", or "he who wanders far and returns".
+The greatly feared Comanche war chief Peta Nocona was a son of a chief of the Quahadi band of the Comanche.
+He was known as the Wanderer, or possibly wanderer as in "outcast", or "he who wanders far and returns".
 Peta Nocona was one of the war chiefs present at the attack on Fort Parker, and had formed his own band of the Comanche called the Nokoni.
 They occupied territory along the Red River.
-Nocona had taken Cynthia Ann Parker as his wife a few years after she was kidnapped by the Indians in 1836.
-A great tribute to his affection to her was that he never took another wife, though it was common among the Comanche for such a successful war chief to do so.
-The couple eventually had two sons, Quanah Parker and Pecos, and a daughter, Topsannah.
+Nocona married and had three children with Cynthia Ann Parker.
+Their first child, Quanah Parker, was born some time around 1850.

 The assault

 In early 1860 Peta Nocona led the Comanches in a raid through Parker County, Texas, which ironically was named in honor of his wife's family.
 After the raid he returned with his band to what he believed was a safe retreat under the sandstone bluffs of Pease River near where Mule Creek flowed into the stream.
 The site was long a favorite of the Comanche, providing both cover from the fierce blue northers that hit the plains, and ample forage for their ponies, with easy buffalo hunting from the nearby herds.
 But the raids of the Comanche had brought pressure in Austin to protect the settlers, and Texas Governor Sam Houston had commissioned Ranger Captain Sul Ross to organize a company of 40 Rangers and 20 militia to put a stop to the Indian raids.
 The company of 60 was based at Fort Belknap, in Young County.